51st state: Vote for statehood

 Several days after the referendum, the Resident Commissioner Pedro Pierluisi, Governor Luis Fortuño, and Governor-elect Alejandro García Padilla wrote separate letters to the President of the United States, Barack Obama, addressing the results of the voting.
 Pierluisi urged Obama to begin legislation in favor of the statehood of Puerto Rico, in light of its win in the referendum.
 Fortuño urged him to move the process forward.
 García Padilla asked him to reject the results because of their ambiguity.
-The White House stance related to the November 2012 plebiscite was that the results were clear, the people of Puerto Rico want the issue of status resolved, and a majority chose statehood in the second question.
+The White House position on the November 2012 plebiscite was that the results were clear, the people of Puerto Rico want the issue of status resolved, and a majority chose statehood in the second question.
 Former White House director of Hispanic media stated, "Now it is time for Congress to act and the administration will work with them on that effort, so that the people of Puerto Rico can determine their own future."

 On May 15, 2013, Resident Commissioner Pierluisi introduced H.R.
 2000 to Congress to "set forth the process for Puerto Rico to be admitted as a state of the Union", asking for Congress to vote on ratifying Puerto Rico as the 51st state.
 On February 12, 2014, Senator Martin Heinrich introduced a bill in the U.S. Senate.
 The bill would require a binding referendum to be held in Puerto Rico asking whether the territory wants to be admitted as a state.
 In the event of a yes vote, the president would be asked to submit legislation to Congress to admit Puerto Rico as a state.